Patient Information

 Genetic testing may be performed by collecting a saliva sample, extracting the DNA inside, and then analysing genetic results.

-SightScoreTM is a clinical genetic testing service provided by Seonix Bio, based on an accredited genetic risk score.
+SightScoreTM is a clinical genetic testing service provided by Seonix Bio.
 It estimates a person’s genetic risk of developing glaucoma in future or, if they already have glaucoma, the risk their glaucoma might get worse, relative to others in the community.
-SightScore must be ordered be an appropriate health practitioner, most commonly an optometrist or ophthalmologist.
+SightScore must be ordered be an appropriate health practitioner, most commonly an optometrist or ophthalmologist*.

 How can glaucoma risk information be used by a healthcare practitioner?